ProLint/ProLint/README.md

 When installation finishes, open a browser and navigate to: **127.0.0.1:8000** (not 0.0.0.0:8000).

 Note that Docker has a default memory allocation that it uses.
-So if you submit large (and multiple) files make sure to increase the memory allocation otherwise the jobs will fail.
+So if you submit large (and multiple) files make sure to **increase the memory allocation** otherwise the calculations will fail, with the following error: _WorkerLostError: Worker exited prematurely: signal 9 (SIGKILL)_.

 #### Docker Installation Tested
 The installation process above has been test on MacOS and confirmed to work.
 Linux should work too.
 I assume WSL 2 would also work, although I have not tested it yet. <br>